Derek H. Potts

 - Wilburn vs. Bethany Medical Center Jury Trial- Wyandotte District Court, 1995.
-Member of Plaintiffs Trial Team which obtained a jury verdict for a minor for $4,000,000.
+Member of Plaintiffs Trial Team which obtained a jury verdict for a minor.

 - Sgroi vs. St. Louis University Hospital- St. Louis City District Court, 2009.
-Lead Plaintiffs Trial Counsel which obtained an $825,000 verdict due to medical malpractice and successfully argued appeal before Missouri Supreme Court upholding verdict.
+Lead Plaintiffs Trial Counsel which obtained a verdict due to medical malpractice and successfully argued appeal before Missouri Supreme Court upholding verdict.
 See Sgroi vs SLUH, No. SC 89840.

 - Novogradac vs. Shirshekan- Platte County Circuit Court, 2009.
-Co-Lead Plaintiffs Trial Counsel which obtained $2,500,000 verdict for estate of deceased nursing home resident.
+Co-Lead Plaintiffs Trial Counsel which obtained a verdict for estate of deceased nursing home resident.
 See Novogradac v.
 Shirsheken 295 S.W.
 3d 528

 - Whitfield vs. C.R.
 Bard- U.S. District Court of Rhode Island, 2011.
 Co-Lead Plaintiffs’ Counsel which obtained jury finding that C.R.
 Bard’s Kugel Mesh is unreasonably dangerous.

 - Callen vs. Heartland- Buchanan County Circuit Court, 2008.
-Lead Plaintiffs’ Counsel which obtained $2,300,000 settlement during trial due to medical malpractice.
+Lead Plaintiffs’ Counsel which obtained a settlement during trial due to medical malpractice.

-- In re: Kugel Mesh Hernia Patch Litigation settlement- Lead Negotiating counsel for thousands of cases resulting in multi-million dollar settlement as part of global $184,000,000 settlement.
+- In re: Kugel Mesh Hernia Patch Litigation settlement- Lead Negotiating counsel for thousands of cases resulting in multi-million dollar settlement as part of a global settlement.

-- In Re: American Medical Systems Litigation settlement- Co-Lead Negotiation counsel for over 13,000 cases resulting in near global settlement estimated to be over one billion.
+- In Re: American Medical Systems Litigation settlement- Co-Lead Negotiation counsel for over 13,000 cases resulting in near global settlement.

-- In Re: AT&T Mobility Class Action Settlement- Class counsel for consumers in states of New York, New Jersey and Arkansas which participated in a global settlement of $1,200,000,000.
+- In Re: AT&T Mobility Class Action Settlement- Class counsel for consumers in states of New York, New Jersey and Arkansas which participated in a global settlement.